-- .6 TIME TRIALS Time trial events may be held in conjunction with a sanctioned, approved, or observed competition if all information about the conduct of the time trials is included in the meet announcement as sanctioned or approved by the LSC.
+- .5 CONSOLIDATED EVENTS As a local option, events may be sanctioned and seeded as a single event, without regard to swimmers' ages or gender, in the order of submitted entry times.
+Places, awards, and published results for these events may be separate for each age group and gender. - .6 TIME TRIALS Time trial events may be held in conjunction with a sanctioned, approved, or observed competition if all information about the conduct of the time trials is included in the meet announcement as sanctioned or approved by the LSC.
 If time trials are held as a separate event, they shall be sanctioned, approved, or observed in compliance with Article 202. - .7 VIRTUAL EVENTS A Virtual Meet shall be conducted with the same order of events with all results merged.
 All venues shall complete their competition within a ten (10) day period.
 It shall be officiated in accordance with 102.10 at each venue and conducted according to the Virtual Meet guidelines.